Ways to Keep More of Your Money in Retirement

 Sign up

-How to divide up your assets
+Ways to divide your assets

 To do that, it helps to picture three buckets holding your investments.

-• There’s the “taxed-now” bucket, which can include earnings, wages, non-qualified brokerage accounts, checking and savings accounts, investments that earn interest and dividends, and capital gains.
+• There’s the “taxed-now” bucket, which can include earnings, wages, non-qualified brokerage accounts, checking and savings accounts, investments that earn interest and dividends and capital gains.

 • There’s the “taxed-later” bucket, which is made up of 401(k)s, traditional IRAs and other tax-deferred retirement accounts, but also real estate and maybe some hard assets or collectibles.